talastairb/Matlab-2048/README.md

 Matlab-Final-Project
 ====================
+Theodore Bastian (tab111)
+Cole Williams (cxw439)
 This is our final project for ENGR131

 View this file as raw text for proper formatting

 Known issues:
      Numbers spawn when there are invalid moves
      Needs to remove blocks when they merge (0044 -> goes to 0048 should be 0008) There is no game over notification
-Text should be bigger and have background colors Save/load update generates random position
+     Text should be bigger and have background colors

 Requirements:
-Matlab event-driven GUI (implemented; functions)
+     Matlab event-driven GUI
-A function that receives at least one argument (implemented; functions) Either an array of cells or an array of structs (implemented; functions) A data file that is read using either ?fscanf? or ?textscan? and modified by the program and rewritten using ?fprintf?. (implemented; does not function)
+     A function that receives at least one argument Either an array of cells or an array of structs
+     A data file that is read using either fscanf or textscan and modified by the program and rewritten using fprintf

 Dev Phases:
      Proposal-Done